 REPORTS TO: Elephant Encounters Team and Curator

 Interns will assist in the care of our 2 African Elephants, 2 White Rhinos, and 4 Turkmenian Markhor.
-From barn and exhibit maintenance to enrichment and observation of training sessions this position will give real world experience in the field of zoo animal keeping. **No elephant contact**
+From barn and exhibit maintenance to enrichment and observation of training sessions this position will give real world experience in the field of zoo animal keeping. **No direct elephant contact will be permitted**

 This internship is designed to provide instruction in the following areas:

 Intern duties may include the following under keeper supervision (may vary based on skill level and departmental needs)

 QUALIFICATIONS: Applicant should have a strong career interest in animal husbandry and informal education in a zoological setting.
 Applicant should currently be enrolled in a college or university and have a minimum of one year of course work in a major field of study to be applied during the internship (biology, zoology, environmental science, or a related field.) or have recently graduated.
 Previous experience working with animals preferred.

 Qualified applicants must be able to work in a team environment with people of all ages.
 They should be able to lift 50 pounds and work outdoors in the typical Utah climate.
 Interns need to have a recent TB test and Tetanus shot.
 The applicant needs to demonstrate maturity, self-motivation, and an ability to follow direction.
 A basic knowledge and understanding of computer word processing, Excel spreadsheets, and PowerPoint is helpful.
 The ability to gain and hold a driver’s license is required.
 First Aid/CPR certified preferred.

 WORK SCHEDULE: 40 hours a week for 12 weeks.
 Interns are expected to work on holidays and weekends.

 COMPENSATION: The Elephant Encounters internship is unpaid.
 Professional development opportunities will be available.
 Possible college credit is available for those able to receive it through their college/university.
 No housing provided.